ttaylor14/pybaseball-database/README.md

 - All Team Pitching Stats

 -After 2007:
-- Statcast Exit Velocity Data is Added
+- Statcast Exit Velocity Data is added

 ## Data is also combined into a file containing data from all the selected years